Physical Activity and Testosterone: Could Walking Ramp Up Testosterone Production?

 Walking Testosterone Benefits: Get Active, Get More Testosterone

-Not that long ago I purchased a pedometer, and ever since that day my goal has been to walk more than 10,000 steps per day.
+Not that long ago I purchased a pedometer (affiliate link), and ever since that day my goal has been to walk more than 10,000 steps per day.

 When I sprint and lift weights for 3-4 days a week, I consider those “exercise”, but when I’m walking to reach my 10,000 daily steps goal, I’d rather see it as a way of “staying physically active”.